Delimiter: ASCII information separator characters

+Formats using ASCII information separators

+1969 Internet Engineering Task Force (IETF) Request for Comments (RFC) #20 "ASCII format for Network Interchange" suggests 7-bit ASCII and uses these 4 Information Separators hierarchically.

+1986 National Institute of Standards and Technology (NIST) "Fingerprint Identification - Data Format for Information Interchange" also hierarchically delineates with these 4 separators.

+2007 ISO barcode standard GS1-128 uses either the special FNC1 (Function Code 1) flag or the ASCII GROUP SEPARATOR character after a variable length element.

+2015 RFC #7464 "JavaScript Object Notation (JSON) Text Sequences" encodes multiple JSON texts in UTF-8, each prefixed by the ASCII RECORD SEPARATOR and ending with an ASCII LINE FEED character.

+2024 IETF draft format "Unicode Separated Values (USV)" allows substituting ASCII separator codes with their corresponding Unicode Control Picture (␜, ␝, ␞, ␟) to facilitate freeform Markdown-like text editing "in any typical modern editor, font, terminal, shell, search" using visible copy-pastable characters, an advantage over using ASCII's separators which aren't easily inputted and viewable in plain text editors.
+This substitution makes USV both machine- and human-readable and editable.

 Delimiter collision

 Delimiter collision describes a limitation of using delimiters.
 When content information contains a delimiter, then the processing of the data will fail since the embedded delimiter will be incorrectly interpreted as a data boundary unless provisions are made to prevent the collision.
 In XML, for example, collision can occur when content contains an angle bracket (< or >).

 Each delimiter in a format can result in collision.
 In CSV, for example, field collision can occur when a field contains a comma (e.g., salary = "$30,000"), and record delimiter collision can occur when a field contains a newline.
 Both record and field delimiter collision occur frequently in CSV data.

 A malicious user may seek to exploit collision.
 Consequently, delimiter collision can be the source of security vulnerability and exploit.
 Well-known examples include SQL injection and cross-site scripting in the context of SQL and HTML, respectively.

 Solutions

 Multiple methods for avoiding collision have been devised.